 Remote work takes time, patience and focus.
 I’d like to share what I’ve learned over the past few years of working remotely.
-If you are thinking of making the transition from an office to remote workforce, hopefully my learnings can provide some guidance.
+If you are thinking of making the transition from an office to the remote workforce, then I hope my learnings can provide some guidance.

 But before I begin, I must say that it is my belief that both remote work and office jobs have their own pros and cons.
-Personally I, really enjoy working from home.
-I enjoy it because my team and managers set me up for success.
+Personally, I really enjoy working from home.
+I enjoy it because my team has set me up for success.
 Your milage may vary.
 Remote work may, or may not, be for you.

 That said, here is what I've learned as a remote employee.